Centre for Health Science 2

 The proposal to create an innovative healthcare and life sciences multidisciplinary centre, serving the whole of the Highlands and Islands region, is currently on display in Highlands and Islands Enterprise's (HIE's) An Lòchran office on Inverness Campus.
 It is a joint project between NHS Highland, the University of the Highlands and Islands and HIE.
 It is forecast to create around 189 new jobs.

 The ‘Centre for Health Science 2’ will be housed within a building of more than 8,000m2 on Inverness Campus.
 Occupying the largest proportion will be a £34m elective care centre for the north of Scotland, led by NHS Highland.
 Due to open in 2021, this will have 28 inpatient beds, four operating theatres, as well as inpatient and outpatient facilities.

-We are developing a world-class business location with pioneering facilities.
-The Campus is the ideal base for businesses looking to take advantage of shared resources, a collaborative environment, and innovative organisations all working together in one location.
+Inverness Campus is a world-class business location with pioneering facilities.
+It is the ideal base for businesses looking to take advantage of shared resources, a collaborative environment, and innovative organisations all working together in one location.

 Building on the success of the adjacent Centre for Health Science, LifeScan Scotland and Raigmore Hospital, Inverness Campus has a number of key research and education organisations collocating within An Lòchran - the Enterprise and Research Centre - working together to form a uniquely innovative environment.